BadIdeaFactory/corporate/QUOTES.md

 "Live-tweeting my labor is the worst idea this company has had" - Kate

 "I feel a good half of BIFFUD is speaking in a v amusing patois in which I cannot always separate fact from fiction" - Justin

+"In some ways, we are above all else a lawyer employment program" - Matt